Extended Display Identification Data: Limitations

 Some graphics card drivers have historically coped poorly with the EDID, using only its standard timing descriptors rather than its Detailed Timing Descriptors (DTDs).
 Even in cases where the DTDs were read, the drivers are/were still often limited by the standard timing descriptor limitation that the horizontal/vertical resolutions must be evenly divisible by 8.
-This means that many graphics cards cannot express the native resolutions of the most common wide screen flat panel displays and liquid crystal display televisions.
+This means that many graphics cards cannot express the native resolutions of the most common widescreen flat-panel displays and liquid-crystal display TVs.
 The number of vertical pixels is calculated from the horizontal resolution and the selected aspect ratio.
-To be fully expressible, the size of wide screen display must thus be a multiple of 16×9 pixels.
-For 1366×768 pixel Wide XGA panels the nearest resolution expressible in the EDID standard timing descriptor syntax is 1360×765 pixels, typically leading to 3 pixel thin black bars.
+To be fully expressible, the size of widescreen display must thus be a multiple of 16×9 pixels.
+For 1366×768 pixel Wide XGA panels the nearest resolution expressible in the EDID standard timing descriptor syntax is 1360×765 pixels, typically leading to 3-pixel-thin black bars.
 Specifying 1368 pixels as the screen width would yield an unnatural screen height of 769.5 pixels.

 Many Wide XGA panels do not advertise their native resolution in the standard timing descriptors, instead offering only a resolution of 1280×768.
 Some panels advertise a resolution only slightly smaller than the native, such as 1360×765.
 For these panels to be able to show a pixel perfect image, the EDID data must be ignored by the display driver or the driver must correctly interpret the DTD and be able to resolve resolutions whose size is not divisible by 8.
 Special programs are available to override the standard timing descriptors from EDID data.
 Even this is not always possible, as some vendors' graphics drivers (notably those of Intel) require specific registry hacks to implement custom resolutions, which can make it very difficult to use the screen's native resolution.